Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 What Is a Family Scapegoat?

-• Dysfunctional family roles: Some families fall into patterns where one child is the “golden child” (seen as perfect) and another is the “problem child” (blamed for everything).
+• Dysfunctional roles: Some families fall into “golden child vs. problem child” dynamics, where one is idolized and another is blamed.

-• Power and control: Blaming one person helps other family members avoid looking at their own behavior.
+• Power and control: Blaming one person allows others to avoid responsibility for their actions.

-• You challenged the status quo: Sometimes the scapegoat is the one who dares to be different, ask questions, or set boundaries.
+• Challenging the status quo: The child who dares to be different, ask questions, or refuse to play along often becomes the target.

 7 Signs You Might Be the Family Scapegoat